-We are a clinical-stage biotechnology company focused on the discovery and development of engineered T cell therapies, and exploring their potential to provide a deep and durable, perhaps curative, treatment, for patients with B cell-mediated autoimmune diseases.
+We are a clinical-stage biotechnology company focused on the discovery and development of engineered T cell therapies, and aim to provide a deep and durable, perhaps curative, treatment, for patients with B cell-mediated autoimmune diseases.
 Our proprietary technology utilizes Chimeric AutoAntibody Receptor, or CAAR, T cells that are designed to selectively bind and eliminate only specific B cells that produce disease-causing autoantibodies, or pathogenic B cells, while sparing normal B cells.
-Our lead CAAR T cell product candidate was designed based on the clinically validated and commercially approved Chimeric Antigen Receptor, or CAR, T cell technology that is marketed for the treatment of B cell cancers.
+Our lead CAAR T cell product candidate was designed based on the clinically validated and commercially approved Chimeric Antigen Receptor, or CAAR, T cell technology that is marketed for the treatment of B cell cancers.
 By harnessing the power of targeted cell therapy, we believe our CAAR T product candidates have the potential to provide responses that may be a safer and more effective option than current treatments.
-We believe our technology, in combination with our proprietary Cabaletta Approach for selective B cell Ablation platform, called our CABA platform, has applicability across over two dozen B cell-mediated autoimmune diseases that we have identified, evaluated and prioritized.
-In order to accelerate product development for our lead program and to access a proven cell therapy manufacturing platform, we have entered into a collaboration with the University of Pennsylvania, or Penn.
-We hold multiple agreements with Penn to develop CAAR T cell therapies for the treatment of these diseases.
-Our goal is to leverage our team's expertise in autoimmunity and engineered T cell therapy and our collaboration with Penn to rapidly discover and develop our portfolio of CAAR T product candidates.
-Our initial focus is mucosal pemphigus vulgaris, or mPV, which is an autoimmune blistering disease.
-We submitted an Investigational New Drug, or IND, application for our lead product candidate, DSG3-CAART, to the U.S. Food and Drug Administration, or the FDA, in August 2019 and our IND was cleared in September 2019.
-The FDA granted DSG3-CAART orphan drug designation for the treatment of PV in January 2020, and fast track designation for improving healing of mucosal blisters in patients with mucosal pemphigus vulgaris, or mPV, in May 2020.
-Our lead product candidate, DSG3-CAART, designed to treat patients with mPV, is currently enrolling patients for a Phase 1 trial, or the DesCAARTesTM trial.
-In December 2020, we announced that the first patient had been dosed in the DesCAARTesTM trial.
-We expect to report the acute safety data from the first cohort of patients in the DesCAARTesTM trial in the first half of 2021, with additional topline data from any completed dose cohorts throughout the second half of 2021.
-Our lead preclinical product candidate is designed for the treatment of muscle-specific kinase myasthenia gravis, or MuSK MG, and is currently in IND enabling studies, with an IND submission expected in the second half of 2021.
-We are also advancing additional product candidates currently in discovery-stage or preclinical development for the treatment of mucocutaneous PV, or mcPV, and Hemophilia A with Factor VIII, or FVIII, alloantibodies in addition to three undisclosed targets.
+We believe our technology, in combination with our proprietary Cabaletta Approach for selective B cell_Ablation platform, called our CABATM platform, has applicability across over two dozen B cell-mediated autoimmune diseases that we have identified, evaluated, and prioritized.